andrew121410/Limonium/README.md

 ## Limonium is a tiny Minecraft Server management tool.

 Features:
-- Can download Minecraft Server .jars (I use it for updating the server jars)
+- Can download & update MC Server Software
 - Can backup your Minecraft Server
 - Can search in logs for specific text